-(d) be related by blood or affinity to any DDW service provider for individuals on their caseload.
-Providers are identified as providers of living care arrangements, community inclusion services, mi via consultants, mi via vendors, BSC's and therapist.

-(2) A case management provider agency may not:

-(a) be a provider agency for any other DDW service;

-(b) provide guardianship services to an individual receiving case management services from that same agency;

-(3) A case manager or director of a case management provider agency may not:

-(a) serve on the board of directors of any DDW provider agency;

-(b) provide training to staff of DDW provider agencies unless meeting criteria as outlined in the DDW service standards.

-(4) Case management provider agencies must disclose to both DDSD and the people supported by their agency any familial relationships between employees or subcontract case managers and providers of other DDW services.

-(5) Case management provider agency staff and subcontractors must maintain independence and avoid all activity which could be perceived as a potential conflict of interest.
-[8.314.5.11 NMAC - Rp, 8.314.5.11 NMAC, 12/1/2018; A, 4/1/2022]
+- (d) be related by blood or affinity to any DDW service provider for individuals on their caseload.
+Providers are identified as providers of living care arrangements, community inclusion services, mi via consultants, mi via vendors, BSC's and therapist. - (2) A case management provider agency may not: - (a) be a provider agency for any other DDW service; - (b) provide guardianship services to an individual receiving case management services from that same agency; - (3) A case manager or director of a case management provider agency may not: - (a) serve on the board of directors of any DDW provider agency; - (b) provide training to staff of DDW provider agencies unless meeting criteria as outlined in the DDW service standards. - (4) Case management provider agencies must disclose to both DDSD and the people supported by their agency any familial relationships between employees or subcontract case managers and providers of other DDW services. - Case management provider agency staff and subcontractors must maintain independence and avoid all activity which could be perceived as a potential conflict of interest.

-8.314.5.12 ELIGIBLE RECIPIENTS: The MAP category of eligibility criteria for DDW services is found in 8.290.400 NMAC.
+[8.314.5.11 NMAC Rp, 8.314.5.11 NMAC, 12/1/2018; A, 4/1/2022; A, xx/xx/xxxx] - 8.314.5.12 ELIGIBLE RECIPIENTS: The MAP category of eligibility criteria for DDW services is found in 8.290.400 NMAC.